matthew-andrews/mattandre.ws/source/_posts/waterfall-to-agile.md

 ## How to make your waterfall process a little more agile

 Not every team can (or should) move from *Stage-Gates* to *Discovery & Delivery*.
+Besides, it's not realistic to try to change everything at once.
+Changing how people work, much like product management itself, is best done **incrementally**, but where to start?

-But there are 3 best practises every product team can learn and apply from the new process:
+There are 3 best practises every product team can learn and apply from the new process:

 1. Talking directly to real customers
 2. Testing product concepts